- Entering Freshman

 For approval to study abroad in the summer, submit the Summer Study Abroad Application Form to the Bryn Mawr College Registrar’s for credit evaluation and transfer.

 Credit for work completed before matriculating at Bryn Mawr will be calculated as described in the General Guidelines above.
 Ordinarily, the residency requirement means that transfer students will be required to earn all their remaining credits in residence.
-Students who bring in 8 credits or fewer will normally be expected to earn a minimum of 24 in residence.
-Those who bring in 9 to 16 credits will normally be expected to complete their remaining credits in residence.
+Students who bring in eight credits or fewer will normally be expected to earn a minimum of 24 in residence.
+Those who bring in nine to 16 credits will normally be expected to complete their remaining credits in residence.